K-ETA for Business Visits to South Korea

 - K-ETA is an electronic travel authorization for short-term visits and is faster and more convenient for short-term business activities (up to 90 days).

-Content Disclaimer: Although this information was last updated in January 2025, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.
+Content Disclaimer: Although this information was last updated in July 2025, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.

 To help us improve